About Jordan Erickson (Owner)

 Prior to launching LNS, I worked in various technical positions.
 The last two positions I held were at a satellite data communications provider in Petaluma (systems and network engineer) and an 11-branch collection of North & East Bay banks (desktop, network and server support).
 As well as these former positions, early on in my career I worked at a computer repair & sales shop in Windsor (hardware & software repair, new systems, sales and inventory) and a local Internet service provider in Rohnert Park providing customer support.

 I love where the growing power, capacity and capability of the Internet is headed.
-Almost everyone carries an Internet capable device in their pocket (cell phone).
-If they don’t, they probably have at least one computer at home with Internet access.
+Almost everyone carries an Internet capable device in their pocket.
 Just think about that for a minute or two, at the lowest level possible – a worldwide, high bandwidth network that a very large portion of the general population has access to.
 The possibilities are endless in thinking of the next killer app for this incredible technology available to us all today that could benefit people all over the planet (and soon to be other planets, hopefully! 😉 )